clutz211/Stable-Diffusion-Image-Generation-on-Serverless-Endpoint/README.md

 }
 ```
 # 3.2 Check Status Request (GET)
-Url: Grab the ID generated from the POST request.
+URL: Grab the ID generated from the POST request.
 Can also check the status of the request here too.

 Header:
 - Authorization: Bearer [API Key]